 “Make sure your kids are smiling.
 If they’re smiling, they’re having fun.”

-In addition to always keeping the emphasis on fun, here are seven additional tips for families.
+In addition to always keeping the emphasis on fun, here are seven additional tips for family cross-country skiing.

 1. Trail Up.
 You can cross-country ski almost anywhere it snows, but it’s easiest to start on a groomed trail.
 Groomed track is easier to ski and trail maps tell you how far you’re going so you plan a suitable (probably short) route.